 More likely, though, you’ve neglected your starter for a while and it just needs some TLC.
 It may have gray/brown liquid (called “hooch”) floating on the surface, but that is nothing to worry about.

 Remove any dry crusty bits from the top of the starter.
-Pour off or stir in the hooch.
+Pour off the hooch.

 Keep the starter out at room temperature and feed at a 1:1:1 ratio every 12 hours until it exhibits all the signs of a healthy starter again.